2425-Anegdouil-Ismail-BSZ/2425-Anegdouil-Ismail-BSZ/README.md

-# 👋 Hi, I’m Ismail Anegdouil
+# 👋 Hey there, I’m Ismail Anegdouil

-🎓 I’m a student passionate about software development, especially in **C#** and **web development**.
+I'm a student with a growing passion for coding — especially in **C#** and **web development**.
-💻 I’ve worked on many school projects that involve building applications and websites.
+At school, I’ve had the chance to build different apps and websites, which helped me learn a lot by doing.

-🌱 Currently learning more about full-stack development and improving my coding skills.
+🌱 Right now, I’m focused on getting better at full-stack development.
-🤝 I’m open to collaborating on educational or beginner-friendly tech projects.
+🤝 Always happy to connect or collaborate on fun and meaningful projects.
-📫 You can reach me via GitHub or connect with me on other platforms (add links if you have).
+📫 You can reach me here on GitHub — feel free to say hi!
 😄 Pronouns: He/Him
-⚡ Fun fact: I enjoy solving coding challenges and trying out new tech tools!
+⚡ Fun fact: I love experimenting with new tech and finding creative ways to solve problems.

 <!---
 2425-Anegdouil-Ismail-BSZ/2425-Anegdouil-Ismail-BSZ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.